Airless Spray Equipment

 Airless Spray Pump

-This video demonstrates the airless spray unit in operation.
+This diagram demonstrates the airless spray unit in operation.

-1. The paint or coating is placed under the airless spray unit, typically with a single leg, as illustrated.
+1. The paint or coating is placed under the airless spray unit, typically with a single leg.

-2. The paint or coating is drawn into the airless spray machine, then forced under pressure into the paint line, and ultimately out of the spray gun and tip.
+2. The paint or coating is drawn into the airless spray machine via the fluid inlet, then forced under pressure into the paint line via the fluid outlet, and ultimately out of the spray gun and tip.

 3. Air is used solely to operate the equipment.